mia-platform/public-pipelines/docs/gitlab-ci/10-templates.md

 of jobs or variables.
 However, what's defined in this file will take precedent over anything defined in the individual projects.

-In this file will also explicited the standard stages for the pipelines:
+In this file will also explicit the standard stages for the pipelines:

 - `build`
 - `sast`